 Destinations > Morocco > Highlights of Morocco

-Accommodation, all breakfasts and four dinners, transport and listed activities, Exodus tour leader throughout, arrival and departure transfers and full vehicle support.
+All breakfasts and 4 dinners, all accommodation, all transport and listed activities, Exodus tour leader throughout and arrival and departure transfers.

 Travel style: Small group journey